pingcap/docs-cn/ticdc/manage-ticdc.md

 For the changefeeds created using `cdc cli` after v4.0.13, Unified Sorter is enabled by default; for the changefeeds that have existed before v4.0.13, the previous configuration is used.

-To check whether or not the Unified Sorter feature is enabled on a changefeed, you can execute the following example command (assuming the IP address of the PD instance is `http://10.0.10.25:2379`):
+To check whether or not the Unified Sorter feature is enabled on a changefeed, you can run the following example command (assuming the IP address of the PD instance is `http://10.0.10.25:2379`):

 ```shell
 cdc cli --server="http://10.0.10.25:8300" changefeed query --changefeed-id=simple-replication-task | grep 'sort-engine'